-That’s why it’s important to know as much as you can about how transitions work so you can navigate through them with confidence.
-Having confidence can help you make the most thoughtful decisions about what’s best for you and your family.
+That’s why it’s important to know as much as you can about what transitions to expect and how they work so you can navigate through them with confidence.
+Having confidence will help you make the most thoughtful decisions about what’s best for you and your family.

-These are four things you need to know about transitions.
+These are four things you should know about transitions:

 We often think of transitions as road markers we pass on our travels through life.
 As you make your way, you encounter significant events that can alter where you’re going.
-These could be launching a career, finding a partner, starting a family, getting a promotion, filing for divorce, becoming widowed, caring for aging parents, launching children into adulthood, settling into retirement, to name just a few.
+These could be launching a career, finding a partner, starting a family, getting a promotion, filing for divorce, becoming widowed, caring for aging parents, launching children into adulthood, and settling into retirement—to name just a few.

 But life doesn’t always line up so neatly.
 You don’t always have the luxury of dealing with one transition before moving on to the next.
 In reality, transitions come at you fast and furious.
 You might be enjoying a hard-earned promotion when your child is leaving for college and your father requires around-the-clock care.
 In short, life is messy.

-Rather than try to control the timing of transitions, women must get themselves “change hardy,” by building resilience.
+Rather than try to control the timing of transitions, women must get themselves change-ready by building resilience.
 Even if you’re not born with resilience, you can develop this muscle by practicing.

-Hopefully, you won’t experience too much misfortune.
-But just in case, it’s best to prepare so you aren’t caught flat footed each time a transition comes your way.
+Hopefully, you’ll skate by without experiencing misfortune.
+But just in case, it’s best to prepare so you aren’t caught flat-footed each time a transition comes your way.
 Use the times in your life when things are stable to get yourself change ready.

 Make sure to…

-There’s a lot to each transition and it’s important you see them in all 360 degrees.
-There are four main aspects of transitions.
+Within each transition is a series of smaller transitions and stresses.
+It’s important you see a 360-degree view.
+There are four main aspects of transitions:

 For better conversations follow these ideas: